nanoservicesforge/docs/docs-app/docs/Docs/quickstart.md

 To install the package manager `NanoForge` you will need `Rust Cargo` for compilation of the tool and `python3` to run the install scripts.
 You can install the tool by running the following command:

+**Note:** The tool does not have windows install scripts yet but windows developers can visit the [GitHub repository](https://github.com/nanoservicesforge/NanoForge) to download and build from source to put the binary into the directory to be called.

 ```bash
 wget -qO- https://raw.githubusercontent.com/nanoservicesforge/NanoForge/main/scripts/install.py | python3
 ```